|

 - EBRU:

-Turkish name derived from the word for the art of
+Turkish name derived from ebru, the art of marbling, from Ottoman Turkish ebri,

 meaning "cloud," suggestive of the streaked aspect in marbling.